Turnip greens can be steamed, sautéed, boiled, and prepared much like spinach.

 - Turnips (and their attached greens) got their start in Northern Europe more than 4,000 years ago.
 The cultivated turnip made its way to China and Japan from Europe and has been a staple in those countries and in India for almost 1,500 years.

 - The first turnip planted in the Americas was planted in Virginia in about 1609.
-Turnip greens that were discarded from plantation house kitchens became a common meal (cooked with pork parts) of American slaves.
+Turnip greens that were discarded from plantation house kitchens became a common meal (cooked with pork parts) for enslaved American blacks.
 The turnip green became a staple of “soul” food and has enjoyed a culinary comeback with the rise of interest in regional cuisine.

 The botanical name for the turnip is Brassica rapa var. rapa.